AntoineLegare/rendering3d/README.md

 2. Clone this GitHub repository.
 3. Run your own adaptation of the `script.py` file.

+Please note that the requirements are rough guidelines.
+Some installations worked with Python 3.7, others with 3.9, depending on the computer.
+Package versions may change, and you may want to install from scratch, starting with
+`pip install mayavi`, and working your way up the package list.
+Mayavi may get version incompatibilities with Numpy (for instance, by installing Numpy >2.0), which will result in binary errors during imports.
+Numpy 1.26.0 seems to be a good fit for Mayavi, regardless of the version.

 # Linux hack

 Mayavi sometimes doesn't work on Linux, especially on Ubuntu 22.04.
 To repair it (if there are errors), enter the following lines in a terminal: